-Dr. Goichi Shiotsu is offering this blog as a resource to our patients and the community.
-Our hope at Goichi Shiotsu, DDS, PS is that our blog will cover subjects that you may be interested in.
+Dr. Shiotsu is offering this blog as a resource to our patients and the community.
+Our hope at Goichi Shiotsu, DDS is that our blog will cover subjects that you may be interested in.

-If you like an article or the dental blog in general please use the share it button to post to Facebook, Twitter, or Google+.
+If you like an article or the dental blog in general please share it on Facebook or Google.

 If you would like us to cover a particular topic please contact us!